 6 realistic new year’s resolutions for first time buyers

-Ah, the start of a new year – the perfect excuse for a fresh start, a new diary, and a long list of overly ambitious new year’s resolutions.
-But if 2024 is the year you’ve decided to trade in your rented digs for a place to call your own, we’ve got some realistic, first time buyer specific new year’s resolutions to help you get there.
-And don’t worry, these won’t involve kale smoothies or 5 a.m. wake up calls – just a bit of planning, saving, and savvy decision making.
+Ah, the start of a new year – the perfect excuse for a fresh start, a new diary and a long list of overly ambitious new year’s resolutions.
+But if this is the year you’ve decided to trade in your rented digs for a place to call your own, we’ve got some realistic, first time buyer specific new year’s resolutions to help you get there.
+And don’t worry, these won’t involve kale smoothies or 5 a.m. wake up calls – just a bit of planning, saving and savvy decision making.